yavin-dev/docs/CONTRIBUTING.md

      we cannot reproduce it, we will close the ticket.

 1. Your issue will be verified.
 The provided example will be tested for correctness.
-The Navi team will work with you until your issue can be verified.
+The Yavin team will work with you until your issue can be verified.

-1. Keep up to date with feedback from the Navi team on your ticket.
+1. Keep up to date with feedback from the Yavin team on your ticket.
 Your ticket may be closed if it becomes stale.

 1. If possible, submit a Pull Request with a failing test.
 Better yet, take a